1. Can we adopt in Colorado if we hold residence in another state?

 7. Do we need an attorney?

-- Colorado is an agency state so you do not need an attorney.
-Our agency has three on staff and should you need one we will give you referrals for attorneys that are, Quad - A attorneys which are members of the American Academy of Adoption Attorneys, a professional organization.
+Colorado is an agency state so you do not need an attorney.
+Our agency has three attorneys on staff and should you need one we will be happy to refer you to Quad-A attorneys which are members of the American Academy of Adoption Attorneys, a professional organization.

 Membership in this organization indicates that they have an interest in and/or practice adoption law.
 It is not a 'guarantee' though that the attorney will be the best, it is however a good indication that they are experienced in adoption law.